yantra-core/Mantra.js/mantra-edge/ReadMe.md

 Since Cloudflare Workers are stateless and do not have access to timers, the `mantra-edge` server advances the game state when it receives a `gameTick` message from a client, which means the timing of the game state updates is driven externally by the client messages.

 To progress the game state forward, `mantra-edge` elects the best client as the `ticker,` responsible for maintaining the game's time synchronization.
-For games with strict timing requirements, a serverless physics orchestration service like [https://yantra.gg](https://yantra.gg) can provide dedicated high-precision, low-latency clock synchronization services for Cloudflare.
+For games with trusted timing requirements, a serverless physics orchestration service like [https://yantra.gg](https://yantra.gg) can provide dedicated high-precision, low-latency clock synchronization services for Cloudflare.

 ## Key Concepts